radiantlogic-v8/documentation-new/documentation/password-filter-guide/01-password-filter-guide.md

 “**logs**” of REG_SZ type – To enable additional logging for the password filter component, set the value to true.
 The logs are located in a folder named RadiantOne_PWDCHANGES located in C:\Windows\System32.
 By default, this additional logging is disabled (false).

+>[!note]
->**Note – The hostname, port, syncobject, userattribute, and logs can be modified later in the registry if needed.
+>The hostname, port, syncobject, userattribute, and logs can be modified later in the registry if needed.
 Windows does not need to be restarted if you modify these parameters.
-However, on 32- bit systems only, the ‘Radiant Logic, Inc. Change Password Filter Service’ in the Windows services should be restarted.**
+However, on 32- bit systems only, the ‘Radiant Logic, Inc. Change Password Filter Service’ in the Windows services should be restarted.

 ![An image showing ](Media/Image5.jpg)